-Here’s a few tips to help you ensure good mental health in tough work roles:
+Tips to help ensure good mental health in tough jobs

-1. Talk about it: rally a group of people that you can lean on when you’re dealing with a tough situation.
-It can help to have confidants both in and out of work – those who understand the unique pressures of your role but also those who can take your mind off work by discussing other things
+- Talk about it: rally a group of people that you can lean on when you’re dealing with a tough situation.
+It can help to have confidants both in and out of work – those who understand the unique pressures of your role but also those who can take your mind off work by discussing other things.

 Organisations like The Black Dog Institute, Beyond Blue and LifeLine have some great resources specifically designed for people working in the emergency services that are also applicable to other roles that deal with intense situations.
 Check out their resources for industry specific advice.